About me

 “For 30 years I thought my pain was just in my body and now I know my brain and mind play a big part too.
 It helped that Zélie had experienced chronic pain and I felt she really understood what I was going through.
 The course was extremely useful in helping me to understand the mind-body connection and reducing and managing my pain better.
 I would recommend it”

-My progress continued.
-I knew I needed more support to unravel my complex and lengthy relationship with chronic pain and I began to work with a SIRPA practitioner.
-Over the months, with her skilled and patient support, we examined my history of early trauma and life-long chronic stress.
-I discovered self-compassion and befriended my pain, practising techniques and choosing the SIRPA strategies that best suited me.
+I knew I needed more support to unravel my complex and lengthy relationship with persistent pain and I began to work with a SIRPA Practitioner.
+Over the months, with her skilled and patient support, we examined my history of early trauma and how I managed stress.
+We looked at how my fear, attitude, thoughts, and beliefs were key to perpetuating my pain.
+I focused on calming my nervous system, befriending my symptoms, and choosing the Mindbody strategies that best suited me.

 My pain levels reduced and over the months I found I wasn’t monitoring my symptoms as much – sometimes I even forgot they were there – and when I did notice them they didn’t frighten or bother me in the way they used to.

 I knew they weren’t harmful or dangerous; there really was nothing wrong with my body which had healed long ago.
-Rather, they were messages from my brain that there was something bothering me that I needed to acknowledge and process.
+Rather, they were messages from my brain that there were unresolved emotions and stresses that I needed to acknowledge and process.
 After decades of believing that my body was my enemy, I saw it was my friend.
 It was trying to help me, and it needed my help in return, not my anger, punishment or rejection.
 We were working together at last.

 I still feel that joy every day.